spenserblack/favlist/README.md

 - Delete a list with `favlist rem`
 - Add a new row to the list with `favlist add`
 - Subtract a row from the list with `favlist sub`
+- Edit values in a row with `favlist edit`
 - Print values of list with `favlist list`

 # Build